calvin-mcd/NEC-50/README.md

 ## Credits

-big thanks to BAonDiscord#7634 for taking their time to create a unqiue case for something that started out as more of a joke! love the 40s community!
+big thanks to both BAonDiscord#7634 and dingusaurusderp for taking their time to create unqiue cases for something that started out as more of a joke! love the 40s community!

 also many thanks to haizeus for helping with the KLE and firmware!